Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Cohomological Shafarevich conjecture

 \subsection{Failure of the (second) cohomological Shafarevich conjecture}

-Let $X$ be a hyper-K\"ahler variety defined over a number field $F$ and $H$ is a polarization of degree $d$.
+Let $X$ be a hyper-Kähler variety defined over a number field $F$ and $H$ is a polarization of degree $d$.
 There is a bijection between the set (assuming nonempty) of all $F$-forms of $X_{\bar{F}}$ and the Galois cohomology

 via the construction of twisting \cite{BorelSerre}.
 Since $\Aut(X_{\bar{F}})$ is finitely generated by Cattaneo--Fu \cite{CattaneoFu}, up to replacing $F$ by a finite extension, we can assume that $\Gal(\bar{F}/F)$ acts trivially on $\Aut(X_{\bar{F}})$.